Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 Send `msg.enable` **false** to disable the widget.

 ## Outputs
 Node will send the color value as `msg.payload`.
-The format can be defined in the configuration dialog
+The format can be one of the input formats.

+- Tuneable white `{v:100,t:6000}` **experimental feature**

+    As iro.js does not support tuneable white with variable value (i.e. tunable LEDs).
+Linking value and temperature sliders together the color temperature only effects the RGB model.
+Two slider instances will be created.
+The input and output will be linked.
+Iro.js don't allow value changes on the temperature slider!
+See [issue on github](github.com/jaames/iro.js/discussions/188) for details

+    If **tunable white** is selected as output The Input can be `msg.value`, `msg.kelvin` or `{v:100,t:6000}`.

+    **Please select a *value* and *kelvin* picker ONLY**

 ## General configuration

+- **Size**:
+    - in most cases the picker works best in auto mode.
+Custom sizes should be considered when using vertical sliders or popup modal sliders with smaller button size.
 - **Label**:
     - a text string to show on the left
-    - an indent for the widget to align the widget nicely
+    - an indent for the widget to align the widget nicely (as grid units)
+    - **placement** the label can be placed on the *left* or *above* the widget or button.
+    - **Align**  the label can be aligned horizontally (*left, center or right*) and vertically (*top, middle, bottom*)
+- **initial color**
+    - an initial color can be specified
 - **Type**:
-    The node can showup as a widget or a popup window
+    The picker can showup as a widget or a popup window
+    - **as widget**
-    - as widget the picker will be placed in the remaining space left by the label.
+        - as widget the picker will be placed in the remaining space left or under the label.
 Depending of the selected components the widget will take the necessary height or scaled to fit.
+    - **as popup**
-    - *popup center click* centered to the current mouse position
+        - *popup center button* centered to the button position
         - *popup center group* centered to the group
         - *popup center window* centered in the browser window
-    - if as popup the widget can be scaled relative to the group width
+        - widget **width** can be scaled relative to the group
+        - **button** sized in grids
-    - the background color and alpha can be specified
+        - the background **color** and **alpha** can be specified
-    - the background can follow the picked color
+        - the background can follow the **picked** color
 - **bypass messages** select this to pass all incoming messages to the output
 - **send**
     - **when released** send a message when the user release the mouse button